sirLionFish/Exlibfunc/README.md

 # Exlibfunc

-Updated from regular mix into phoenix liveview-framework Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Updated from regular mix.new into mix phx.new --liveview Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.